Atmospheric railway: Dalkey Atmospheric Railway

 As this was the first commercially operating atmospheric railway, it attracted the attention of many eminent engineers of the day, including Isambard Kingdom Brunel, Robert Stephenson, and Sir William Cubitt.

 The line continued to operate successfully for ten years, outliving the atmospheric system on British lines, although the Paris – Saint Germain line continued until 1860.

-When the system was abolished in 1855, a 2-2-2 steam locomotive called Princess was employed, incidentally the first steam engine to be manufactured in Ireland.
-Although a puny mechanism, the steam engine successfully worked the steeply graded line for some years.
+When the system was abolished in 1855, a 2-2-2 steam locomotive named Princess was employed, incidentally the first steam engine to be manufactured in Ireland.
+Although a small machine, it successfully worked the steeply graded line for some years.